ameisner/decam_reduce/README.md

-      --limit LIMIT         process only first limit exposures --filter FILTER       only process raw science data with this filter --propid PROPID       only process raw science data with this propid
+      --limit LIMIT         process only first limit exposures --filter FILTER       only process raw science data with this filter --propid PROPID       only process raw science data with this propid --do_ps1_download DO_PS1_DOWNLOAD
+                            download PS1 shard files from the internet?

 # example launch script